-The park inhabits 10 habituated families of mountain Gorillas and Nkuringo is one of the 10 habituated groups and the only family in Nkuringo sector.
+The park inhabits 10 habituated gorilla families of mountain Gorillas and Nkuringo Gorilla Group is one of the 10 habituated groups and the only gorilla family in Nkuringo sector.

-Before the group was led by a silverback called Nkuringo, who later on died in 2008.
+Before, the Nkuringo Gorilla Group was led by a silverback called Nkuringo, who later on died in 2008.
 After his death two silverbacks managed to take over power Rafiki and Safari.

-Although his son safari managed to take over power and became the leader after a period of seven months, in his leadership the group welcomed a bundle of joy, when the female gorilla Kwitonda gave birth to twins Muhozi and Katungi, unfortunately Katungi could not live to his second birthday he died at the age of one and a half due to an illness.
+Although his son safari managed to take over power and became the leader after a period of seven months.
+In his leadership the group welcomed a bundle of joy, when the female gorilla Kwitonda gave birth to twins Muhoozi and Katungi, unfortunately Katungi could not live to his second birthday he died at the age of one and a half due to an illness.

-The trek is the hardest in all the sectors of Bwindi which needs more of energy and physical fitness although their few who complain of being exhausted after this life time experience’s thrilling experience which can not be forgotten while you encounter with the mountain Gorillas.
+The gorilla trek is the hardest in all the sectors of Bwindi National Park which needs more of energy and physical fitness although there are few who complain of being exhausted after this lifetime thrilling experience which can not be forgotten while you encounter with the mountain Gorillas.

-the trek to meet the Nkuringo family takes a period of 3 hours and one is allowed to spend only one hour with the group as they enjoy the day to experience as they play, feed ,display their nests and many more in the jungle.
+The trek to meet the Nkuringo Gorilla Group takes a period of 3 hours and one is allowed to spend only one hour with the group as they enjoy the day to experience as they play, feed ,display their nests and many more in the jungle.